ethersphere/bee-docs/docs/learn/incentives/postage-stamps.md

 #### Single chunks

 When a chunk which has previously been uploaded to Swarm is re-uploaded from the same node while the initial postage batch it was stamped by is still valid, no additional stamp will be utilised from the batch.
-However if the chunk comes from a different node than the original node, then a stamp WILL be utilised, and as long as at least one of the batches the chunk was stamped by is still valid, the chunk will be retained by storer nodes in its neighbourhood.
+However if the chunk comes from a different node than the original node, then a stamp WILL be utilised, and as long as at least one of the batches the chunk was stamped by is still valid, the chunk will be retained by storer nodes in its neighborhood.

 #### Files